Disjoint Tours and the Price of Diversity: The PoD of and in

 \section{The PoD of \disjointSHP{} and \disjointTSP{} in \generalClassGeomGraphs{}}

-We conclude our investigation of the PoD by examining \disjointSHP{} and \disjointTSP{} in general geometric graphs.
+We conclude our investigation of the PoD by examining \disjointSHP{} and \disjointTSP{} in general metric graphs.
 First, in Section \ref{subsec:lowerBoundsGenMetric}, we derive lower bounds of $3 - \varepsilon$ and $2 - \varepsilon$, for any $\epsilon > 0$, on the price of diversity for these problems, respectively.
-Next, in Section \ref{subsec:algosGenMetric}, we present two simple algorithms whose loss ratios essentially match these lower bounds, thus establishing the results of Theorems \ref{thm:4.0} and \ref{thm:3.0}.
+Next, in Section \ref{subsec:algosGenMetric}, we present two simple algorithms whose loss ratios essentially match these lower bounds, thus establishing the price of diversity of the problems.